Tax deductions - Deductions you must claim

 More information on the tax credit for child maintenance (in Finnish and Swedish).

-You can demand that your income be spread over more than one tax years is you have received at least €2,500 in earned income as a single payment, which has accrued retroactively or otherwise to reflect at least two earning years, and it makes up at least a fourth (1/4) of the total of your taxable earned income for the year.
+You can demand that your income be spread over more than one tax years if you have received at least €2,500 in earned income as a single payment, which has accrued retroactively, or otherwise, to reflect at least two earning years, and it makes up at least a fourth (1/4) of the total of your taxable earned income for the year.
 The spreading calculation results in a tax credit, deducted directly from your taxes.

-Example: An employer pays you a lump sum in 2017 that qualifies for income spreading.
-You must ask for the tax authority to make an income spreading agreement before the 2017 tax assessment is over, in other words, by 31 October 2018.
+Example: An employer pays you a lump sum in 2018 that qualifies for income spreading.
+You must ask for the tax authority to make an income spreading agreement before the 2018 tax assessment is over.

 More information on income spreading (in Finnish and Swedish).